-Aihualama Trail is a 3.6 mile moderately trafficked out and back trail located near Honolulu, HI that features a waterfall and is rated as moderate.
+Aihualama Trail is a 3.6 mile moderately trafficked out and back trail located near Honolulu, Hawaii that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 Directions from Honolulu: There are two ways to get there: 1.
 Via the Manoa Cliff Trail: From Round Top Drive, hike in on Manoa Cliff Trail to the Pauoa Flats junction (there is a system trail map here).
 Proceed on Pauoa Flats Trail past the Nuuanu Trailhead (which is on the left).
 The next trail (on the right) is Aihualama.
 2. Via Manoa Falls Trail: Follow Manoa Road into the back of Manoa Valley.
 Manoa Road ends at Paradise Park.
 Continue up the road, through the parking lot, towards the entrance of Lyon Arboretum.
 At the sharp left bend in the road to Lyon, proceed straight ahead.
 This is the Manoa Falls parking area and trailhead.
 Hike 0.8 miles on Manoa Falls Trail.
 Approximately 150 feet from the base of the Falls, there is a marked trail that proceeds left.
 This is Aihualama Trail.